cyb3run1c0rn/raptor_prompt_framework/README.md

 > 4. Visualisation elements (e.g., Chart.js, D3)
 > 5. Notes on future API integration
 >
-> **Review:** If assumptions are unclear (e.g., the specific Cardano metrics or UI design), ask before proceeding.
-Check whether a database or specific deployment platform (Heroku, Docker, etc.) is needed.
+> **Review:** If assumptions are unclear (e.g., specific Cardano metrics, UI design), ask before proceeding.
+Check if a database or a particular deployment platform (Heroku, Docker, etc.) is needed.

----

 🔥 **Result:**
-When used in ChatGPT (or Claude, Gemini, etc.), this prompt can guide the AI to produce a **functioning MVP** of your concept — complete with code.
+A clear, reproducible prompt that guides an AI assistant to produce a functioning MVP, complete with code.

 ---